Single Sign-on Setup

 Technical support

-Zivver can set up an SSO link with every IdP, as long as the IdP supports SAML 2.0.
-Currently Zivver supports these IdPs "out of the box":
+Zivver supports SSO links with any IdP that supports SAML 2.0.
+Currently, Zivver supports these IdPs out of the box:

 Okta